trentlarson/endorser-ch/sql-for-partner/README.md

--- a profile is a user's free-form description of their interests CREATE TABLE user_profile ( id INTEGER PRIMARY KEY AUTOINCREMENT, issuerDid TEXT NOT NULL, updatedAt DATETIME NOT NULL, description TEXT NOT NULL, locLat DOUBLE NOT NULL, locLon DOUBLE NOT NULL, locLat2 DOUBLE NOT NULL, locLon2 DOUBLE NOT NULL
+-- a profile is a user's free-form description of their interests CREATE TABLE user_profile (
+    rowid INTEGER PRIMARY KEY AUTOINCREMENT, -- works like the built-in rowid, explicitly issuerDid TEXT NOT NULL,
+    updatedAt DATETIME NOT NULL,
+    description TEXT NOT NULL,
+    locLat DOUBLE NOT NULL,
+    locLon DOUBLE NOT NULL,
+    locLat2 DOUBLE NOT NULL,
+    locLon2 DOUBLE NOT NULL
 );
 CREATE INDEX profile_issuerDid ON profile(issuerDid);
 CREATE INDEX profile_lat_lon ON profile(locLat, locLon);